APRIL 9 | 12-4 PM ET

 How do policymakers, activists, innovators and others who want to inspire action drive people to this critical point?

-At the 2020 Planet Forward Summit, learn how the best environmental change agents use storytelling to transform their audiences from passive listeners to engaged doers.
+At the 2021 Planet Forward Virtual Summit, our focus is on the urgency of the climate crisis, environmental equity, inclusion — and the narratives that propel them.
+Learn how these environmental change agents use storytelling to transform their audiences from passive listeners to engaged doers.

 Learn why inspirational stories are the most motivational — and effective — to drive action.

 Learn the very best in communication techniques that you can apply immediately to your environmental stories.

 Learn how you can create a movement for the planet on your campus and in your community.

 Connect with leading journalists, policymakers, innovators, and more and apply for exclusive internship and job opportunities.

 4 REASONS TO JOIN THE CONVERSATION

 12:00p — NETWORKING & TABLES

 Get a tutorial on how this new platform will work for our event.
 Then, network with attendees and speakers and visit tables to check out student opportunities — all on our virtual platform.